miguelmota/alexa-voice-service.js/example/README.md

 ## Config

-Set AVS config object in the contructor
+Set AVS config object in the constructor

 ```javascript
 const avs = new AVS({